Victoria-based manufacturer SEA Electric is converting medium-duty trucks and commercial vans into electric vehicles.

 The technology allows adaptation to most van and light/medium duty truck platforms.
 It is suited to vehicles, which travel relatively fixed and known route distances, that return to base for overnight charging.
 The electric vehicles will perform express freight, general delivery and waste collection duties around Australia.
 As the cost of lithium ion reduces, SEA Electric expects heavy duty trucks and buses to become economically viable as well.

-The CEFC is committing $5 million in finance to help the business take its next growth step, enabling it to purchase components for its next business orders.
+The CEFC committed $5 million in finance to help the business take its next growth step, enabling it to purchase components for its next business orders.
+SEA Electric fully repaid the CEFC’s finance in October 2018.
 The project is another example of finance from the Clean Energy Innovation Fund.
 It is also a good example of the CEFC's focus on delivering clean energy solutions for Australian cities as part of its Sustainable Cities Investment Program.